DhimanGhosh/Audio-Made-Easy/README.md

 # Audio Made Easy
 > Think of what you can do with your voice....
+Thinking of a Voice Assistant?

 This app lets you:
 - Ease your work while looking for any notes, scales, chords, etc.